Caserta and Cassino excursion

 Destroyed by an earthquake in 1349 and rebuilt again in 1366, the abbey assumed the typical aspect of a Neapolitan baroque monument in the XVI I century and in this shape it had reached us when in February 1944, during the early stages of the battle of Monte Cassino, a massive bombing of the allied forces, who suspected the presence of German divisions, destroyed it once again.
 Fortunately the archives and the most precious bibliographical documents had been put into a safe place.
 The reconstruction began immediately after the end of the war, and aimed to exactly reproduce the destroyed architecture.

 Of great interest are the visits hack clash royale to the adjacent war cemeteries where about 30,000 soldiers are buried.

-Get 10% off by booking now two or more services!
+Get 10% off by booking two or more excursions now!